samsquire/esoteric-knowledge/README.md

 Words and letters are meaningful.

 Words and letters are people.
-Matthew 4:4
+Deuteronomy 8:3 Matthew 4:4

 You have:
 * a mind